 Preferred method of payment: online e-payment (e-check or credit card).

-As a new freshman you will be automatically considered for BYU academic scholarships when you submit your admission application.
+As a new freshman you will be considered for BYU academic scholarships when you submit your admission application.
 You have until March 1 to submit the FAFSA to be considered for need-based and private scholarships.
-See the notification deadlines for scholarships here:
+See the notification dates for scholarships here:

 |Admitted Semester/Term||Scholarship Notification|